gurkenlabs/litiengine/docs/faq/general.md

+---
+description: This page contains answers to frequently asked questions that are broadly related to Java Game Development.
+---

 ### Q: How to use steamworks4j SteamAPI from Eclipse?
 LITIengine uses the **steamworks4j** wrapper for the SteamAPI to grant access to Steam features from java.
 When developing a game that uses these features, you need to execute a few extra steps in order to support the functionality from the IDE.